advancedroboticsaws/angel/README.md

 Check all the hardware setup !!
 The laser scanner we used is **rplidar**.
-To be able to use it on PC or odroid, the complete hardware setup should contain rplidar + transmission board.
+To be able to use it on odroid, the complete hardware setup should contain rplidar + transmission board.

 Mark the following checklist yourself when you finish each setup.